club-lounge/club-lounge.github.io/index.md

 * More info on "Join a club" will be able to show all the events hosted by the club themselves, even the members of the club.

 #### Jun Miao - *Tag system for events*
+* creating tag systems, created by the admin, and the tags are meant for the events.
+Under the upcoming event's page,

 #### Nomin Boldbayar - *Profile: showing clubs and events*